josefigarola/KL25z_SoC/README.md

 This repository includes different activities implemented on FRDM-KL25Z board.

-The Mbed online compiler was used as principal IDE
+The Mbed online compiler was used as principal IDE.

-Nodemcu esp8266 was programmed on Arduino IDE
+Nodemcu esp8266 was programmed on Arduino IDE.

 ## Components used.